flywind2/reading-list/neoantigen/neoantigen.md

 RANKPEP that uses position specific scoring matrices (PSSMs) or profiles for the prediction of peptide-MHC class I (MHCI) binding as a basis for CD8 T-cell epitope identification.
 * Reche PA, Glutting JP and Reinherz EL Prediction of MHC Class I Binding Peptides Using Profile Motifs.
 Human Immunology 63, 701-709 (2002).
 * Reche PA, Glutting JP, Zhang H, Reinherz EL.Enhancement to the RANKPEP resource for the prediction of peptide binding to MHC molecules using profiles.
 456:405-419 (2004)
 * Manoj Bhasin, Ellis L. Reinhez and Pedro A. Reche.
 Modeling features of immunodominance into T-cell epitope identification.
 2nd International Immunoinformatics Symposium, Boston University, March 7-9, 2005.

+**[ProPred](http://crdd.osdd.net/raghava/propred/) MHC Class-II Binding Peptide Prediction Server**
+The aim of this server is to predict MHC Class-II binding regions in an antigen sequence, using quantitative matrices derived from published literature by Sturniolo et. al., 1999.
+The server will assist in locating promiscuous binding regions that are useful in selecting vaccine candidates.

 ***References about HLA supertypes***